Navigational Chart For High Latitudes -- Published by Britain's leading scientific figures, including Edmund Halley, John Senex and John Harris.

 Fascinating polar projection, published by John Senex, with numerous rhumb lines and four compass roses.
 The map provides relatively little speculative detail, unlike many other contemporary maps.

-Notations give dates of the discovery of Greenland, of continents and the islands.
+Notes of exploration are also on continents and the islands.
 The unusual projection is attributed in the title page of the atlas to Edmund Halley.
-An uncommon and intriguing chart.
+This is an uncommon and intriguing chart.

 John Senex (1678-1740) was one of the foremost mapmakers in England in the early eighteenth century.
 He was also a surveyor, globemaker, and geographer.
 As a young man, he was apprenticed to Robert Clavell, a bookseller.
 He worked with several mapmakers over the course of his career, including Jeremiah Seller and Charles Price.
 In 1728, Senex was elected as a Fellow of the Royal Society, a rarity for mapmakers.
 The Fellowship reflects his career-long association as engraver to the Society and publisher of maps by Edmund Halley, among other luminaries.
 He is best known for his English Atlas (1714), which remained in print until the 1760s.
 After his death in 1740 his widow, Mary, carried on the business until 1755.
 Thereafter, his stock was acquired by William Herbert and Robert Sayer (maps) and James Ferguson (globes).